Easy Autumn recipe - delicious Autumn Apple Biscuits•

 Posted on 24 January 2012

 Anyone for apple biscuits?
 From glorious weather, to weather that you can hardly stand up in because the wind has boon blowing so hard.
-These two extremes are a complete sample of winter life.
-This last week I have found that I have only been outside to do the bare necessities and that I have opted for the kitchen.
+These two extremes are a complete sample of winter gardening.
+This last week I have found that I have only been outside to do the bare necessities and that I have opted for cooking autumn recipes in the warmth of my kitchen.

 These biscuits are delicious at tea time with a nice cup of tea or you can use them to jazz up a bowl of ice cream.

 8oz (225g) plain flour

 ½ tsp salt

 ½ tsp bicarbonate of Soda